A Step-by-Step Guide On How To Make a Straight Cigar Box Guitar Headstock With Tools You Already Own

 To protect your work surface, consider putting a scrap piece of wood between the neck and the bench.

-The scrap wood will prevent you from gouging your bench, or worse,your kitchen table, it that's what you're using (No shame!
-I've used my kitchen table, too!)
+The scrap wood will prevent you from gouging your bench, or worse, your kitchen table, if that's what you're using (no shame!
+I've used my kitchen table, too.)

 With that cut made, you’re on the home stretch, now.